Features

 Prerequisites

 You cannot install the AMA Plug-ins while the editing application background services are running.
 Make sure you stop the services before installing the AMA Plug-Ins.
 The stop/start background services icon is on the Media Composer menu bar (Macintosh) or taskbar (Windows).
 Once you installed the new AMA plug-in, restart the services.
-See the “Starting and Stopping Avid Background Services” section in the Media Composer manual.
+See “Starting and Stopping Avid Background Services” in the Media Composer Help

 Before installing the nablet XAVC XDCAM Plug-ins, you should first install any required drivers or software required by the Sony XDCAM and XDCAM EX devices you will be using.
-To use:
+In order to use:

 - SxS memory cards in UDF and FAT32 format: